 - Subject to HIPAA, families or authorized representatives, people in treatment, and involved staff should engage in a de-briefing session after each event to discuss the circumstances leading up to the event, why alternatives to seclusion and restraints failed, and other interventions that might be more effective in future situations.
 In order to reduce trauma related to the event, de-briefing sessions with staff should be separate from de-briefing sessions with the person in treatment and the family.

 - A person’s age, developmental needs, gender identity, ethnicity, and history of sexual or physical abuse should be taken into account when implementing seclusion and restraint procedures.

-- As in PA, staff training on the safe support of people in crisis should be required at least every six months with emphasis on non-violent approaches in care and service.
+- As suggested in PA, staff training on the safe support of people in crisis should be required (not just offered) at least every six months with emphasis on non-violent approaches in care and service.
 More frequent updates and alerts via in-house electronic media, email, etc. on related safe-practices should also be used to promote a safety-first approach to care.